 - Meetings: set a recurring short sync, for example a 15-minute call each Monday morning.

 Consistency reduces friction and gives your VA confidence to act independently.
+For a starter onboarding checklist, see our Welcome Kit template.

 The Welcome Kit: Your VA’s Go-To Guide